Visually Descriptive Language Model for Vector Graphics Reasoning: Introduction

-Comprising SVG-based image perception and primitive-level abstractions, we present our method, the \textbf{Visually Descriptive Language Model (\oursfull)}. \ours has three components: a rule-based visual encoder that converts images to SVG to capture precise visual features, a learned language model that translates SVG to \blabbr, and an inference-only LLM or LMM reasoner that conducts zero-shot reasoning about downstream tasks with the \blabbr representation.
-For \ours with LMM reasoners, we keep the original visual features of the input image and add the \blabbr representation seamlessly into the text prompt as additional visual descriptions.
+Comprising SVG-based image perception and \blabbr abstractions, we present the \textbf{Visually Descriptive Language Model (\oursfull)}, which contains three components: a rule-based visual encoder that converts images to SVG to capture precise visual details, a learned language model that translates SVG to \blabbr, and an inference-only reasoner that conducts zero-shot reasoning about downstream tasks with the \blabbr representation.
 An overview of \ours is provided in Figure~\ref{fig:teaser}.